consciouscode.junit

 A single subsequent call to

-will succeed, thereby
+error will succeed, thereby

 meeting the expectation.

-will cause an assertion failure.
+Further calls to error will cause an assertion failure.

-This is equivalent to calling expectError(ANY_ERROR)
+This is equivalent to calling expectError(ANY_ERROR).

 verify